-The Kansas Bridging Plan (KBP) is a loan forgiveness program for primary care and psychiatry resident physicians created to encourage physicians to practice in Kansas upon completion of their residency training.
+The Kansas Bridging Plan (KBP) is a loan forgiveness program for primary care, OB-GYN, and psychiatry resident physicians created to encourage physicians to practice in Kansas upon completion of their residency training.

-Each year the State of Kansas funds up to 14 slots for primary care and three slots for psychiatry.
+Each year the State of Kansas funds up to 14 slots for primary care, 3 slots for psychiatry, and 3 slots for OB-GYN.

 Matching funds from the State and a Kansas health care organization can provide a combined financial incentive of at least $26,000 in exchange for a 36-month commitment to practice in an eligible Kansas county (excludes Douglas, Johnson, Sedgwick, Shawnee, and Wyandotte).